redis/docs/content/develop/interact/search-and-query/basic-constructs/configuration-parameters.md

 ### FORK_GC_RETRY_INTERVAL

-Interval (in seconds) in which RediSearch will retry to run `fork GC` in case of a failure.
+Interval (in seconds) in which Redis Query Engine will retry to run `fork GC` in case of a failure.
 Usually, a failure could happen when the Redis fork API does not allow for more than one fork to be created at the same time.

 #### Default